graphql-boilerplates/react-fullstack-graphql/authentication-with-facebook-and-apollo/README.md

-# Email Authentication Example (with React & Apollo)
+# Facebook Authentication Example (with React & Apollo)

 > **Attention**: This example uses the latest beta version of the CLI!
 Authentication is implemented using a `resolver` function instead of an authentication provider.